 Hemorrhagic strokes, the other type of stroke, are the result of hemorrhage, or bleeding in the brain or on its surface.

 Certain factors increase your risk of stroke but cannot be changed, such as family history, age (particularly being over 55), and race (particularly being of African American, Hispanic, or Asian/Pacific Islander descent).
 Risk factors that may be within your control include physical inactivity, smoking, and drug abuse involving cocaine, amphetamines, or heroin.

 Certain medical conditions can also increase your risk of stroke, such as high blood pressure (hypertension), high cholesterol levels, type 2 diabetes, heart disease, carotid artery disease, and obesity.
 Management or prevention of these conditions can significantly decrease your risk.

 In addition, there are risk factors specific to women, which include previous pre-eclampsia, use of birth control pills (especially if you are over 35 years old and smoke), long-term use of hormone replacement therapy, menopause, and pregnancy.

 Diagnosis of Stroke

 To diagnose stroke, we perform a physical exam to look for muscle weakness, visual and speech problems, and movement difficulty.
 If possible, we ask about your symptoms and medical history.
-We may also perform imaging tests such as computed tomography (CT) scans, CT angiograms, magnetic resonance imaging scan, magnetic resonance angiography, and Doppler ultrasound.
+We may also perform imaging tests such as computed tomography (CT) scans, CT angiograms, magnetic resonance imaging scan, magnetic resonance angiography, as well as a Carotid Artery Duplex Ultrasound and Transcranial Doppler Ultrasound in our Neurovascular Laboratory.
 We may also do blood tests to help determine if there is a bleeding problem.